aschamarthi/wa-cr-warp/README.md

 | 512³ | ~49 GB | ~1.2 s | ~28,000 | ~9 hr |

 Could run 200M for inviscid case and 150M for viscous case in 3D on one GPU with 80 GB VRAM.
-Started as fun project but I realized it has a lot of potential and am going to make it full functional code.

 ## 2D Riemann Problem (Configuration 3)